mailsac/mailsac-examples/services/sending_mail/sendingmail.rst

 Internal SMTP Sending
 ---------------------
 Mailsac's receiving SMTP servers accept all mail regardless of the recipient.
-This allows customers to send directly to Mailsac's servers using their existing SMTP client or library.
-This mail is only delivered to Mailsac servers.
+This allows customers to send directly to Mailsac using their existing SMTP client or library.
+This mail is only delivered to Mailsac.
+If the recipient domain is a private domain, the mail will only be visible to the owner of the domain.
+If the domain is not private, the email will be publicly accessible.

 +-----------------------+-------------------------------------------------------+
 | **Hostname / Server** | in.mailsac.com                                        |